carpentries-work/carpentries.org/pages/workshops.md

 taught by volunteer [Instructors]({% link pages/instructors.html %}), [trained in pedagogy](http://carpentries.github.io/instructor-training/), who focus on creating a motivating and engaging environment for learners.
 All our lessons are open source, hosted on
 <a href="https://github.com/">GitHub</a>, and collaboratively developed by our volunteer community. </p>

-<p>A global team of <a href="{% link pages/regional_coordinators.html %}">Regional Coordinators</a> support the coordination of workshop activity and community building in regions around the world. </p>
+<p>A global team of our [Regional Coordinators][regional_coordinators] support the coordination of workshop activity and community building in regions around the world. </p>

 <p>
 Check out our <a href="/upcoming_workshops/">upcoming</a> and <a href="/past_workshops/">past</a> workshops.